bnonni/Georgia-Interactive/README.md

 git clone https://github.com/bnonni/Georgia-Interactive.git
 ```

-Navigate to this folder in the terminal and run
+Once cloned, navigate to the Georgia-Interactive folder on your computer using the terminal and run

 ```sh
 reload -b